w3c-ccg/did-hackathon-2018/results.md

 I am debating build an endpoint to generate a DID based off a txref, and/or a resolver as next steps to see if we can actually follow the tip with the /addr/.*/spends endpoint.

-## Kim Duffy

-Updates to BTCR playground and libraries it depends on